-7.3.8 Cargo and ballast systems
+7.3.14 Pipe stowage and ballast systems

-The CAP survey includes the inspection and testing of cargo related equipment and systems, including cargo equipment and closing devices, bilge, ballast and ventilation systems.

-A functional test is to be carried out while the ship is trading (during loading or unloading in the harbour).
+The CAP survey includes the inspection and testing of pipe stowage and ballast related equipment and systems, including closing devices, bilge, ballast and ventilation systems.
+A functional test is to be carried out while the ship is in operation.